 The quick answer: Sorry, this is not yet possible.
 We receive requests on occasion where users have limited public IP space and have worked around that by placing different servers behind the same IP, but using different ports.
 For example, Server A might have the IP 126.96.36.199 with a service on port 81.
 Server B […]

 Yes, the Total Uptime cloud load balancer can distribute traffic to traditional FTP servers.
-To properly configure FTP for the highest possible throughput, there are only a few steps you need to follow.
+The Basic Configuration Steps To properly configure FTP for the highest possible throughput, there are only a few steps you need to follow.
 Configure your server to allow all TCP traffic from our load balancer IP addresses.
-You can find a list of IP addresses […]
+You can find a […]

 If you have a Windows machine, temporarily adding a line to the hosts file is the easiest way to test a DNS change before actually making it live.
 This article outlines the steps you can perform to test.
 The location of the Hosts file can usually be found in %systemroot%\system32\drivers\etc\ where %systemroot% is usually C:\windows, […]